janet-lang/janet-lang.org/md/syntax.md

 [do 1 2 3]
 ```

+Square brackets indicate that a tuple will be used as a tuple literal rather than
+a function call, macro call, or special form.
+The parser will set a flag on a tuple
+if it has square brackets to let the compiler know to compile the tuple into a
+constructor.
+The programmer can check if a tuple has brackets via the
+`tuple/type` function.

 ## Arrays

 Arrays are the same as tuples, but have a leading @ to indicate mutability.